dluxio/dlux-iov/docs/new-node.md

 2. Type in anything for Account Name and click `Generate`
 3. Save the `Active Private` and `Active Public` keys somewhere

+Repeat these steps for each node you wish to install.

 ---

 ### Configure API Domain